IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 - [CSpell](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)

-Once installed, these extensions provide the a nice dichotomy:
+Once installed, these extensions provide a nice dichotomy:

 - Red squiggly underlines are type-errors from the TypeScript compiler.
 - Yellow squiggly underlines are warnings from ESLint.
 (Our config uses `eslint-plugin-only-warn` to convert all ESLint errors to warnings.)